 CARPENTER, DAVID (?–?).
-David Carpenter was a partner of William Harrisqv as one of Stephen F. Austin's Old Three Hundred families.
+David Carpenter was a partner of William Harris as one of Stephen F. Austin's Old Three Hundred families.
 He and Harris received title to a sitio now in Harris County on August 16, 1824.
 The census of 1826 classified Carpenter as a blacksmith and a single man aged between twenty-five and forty.

 Lester G. Bugbee, "The Old Three Hundred: A List of Settlers in Austin's First Colony," Quarterly of the Texas State Historical Association 1 (October 1897).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Clinton P. Hartmann, "CARPENTER, DAVID," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fca58), accessed May 21, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Clinton P. Hartmann, "CARPENTER, DAVID," accessed August 11, 2020, http://www.tshaonline.org/handbook/online/articles/fca58.

 Uploaded on June 12, 2010.
 Modified on February 4, 2016.
 Published by the Texas State Historical Association.